Infarto

 Infarto (Spanish for heart attack) is a hidden camera show on Azteca 13 in Mexico and Azteca América in the United States.
-People appearing on the show have been subjected to pranks such as the victim believing that they will be sacrificed in a cult ritual or believing that they will be murdered by axe-wielding neighbors in the midst of a blackout.
+People appearing on the show have been subjected to pranks such as the victim believing that they will be sacrificed in a cult ritual or believing that they will be murdered by axe-wielding neighbors amid a blackout.
 Because of the extreme and traumatizing nature of the show's content, the authenticity of the show is heavily debated.
-Sci-Fi Channel's original show, Scare Tactics is modeled after this concept.
+Sci-Fi Channel's original show Scare Tactics is modeled after this concept.

+In Spanish and Portuguese, 'infarto' commonly refers to 'infarto de miocardio,' known in English as 'myocardial infarction' or 'heart attack.

 Pop culture

+In the United States, despite Azteca América's limited availability as the network was shown on mostly low-powered TV stations, the show has caught attention of a couple late night talk shows.